mgrolinger/plantumlstubber/README.md

            └── v2
                └── resource.iuml
 ```
-and late on a !procedure with the name: $Part1_part2_api_v2_resource().
-As you may notice the application replaces the character "/" by "_".
-This is due to the fact how plantUML will treat different chars.
+Within the generated iuml file the !procedure has the name: $Part1_part2_api_v2_resource().
+As you may notice, the application replaces the character "/" or "." by "_".
+This is due to the fact how plantUML will treat different special characters as mentioned above.

 #### Auto-Linking two applications